TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-17-roughwork.md

 - [ ] Imbibe the new manager changes into Foxy
 - [ ] Add video to week 7-8 blog (goal navigation)
 - [ ] Add video to week 9 blog (waypoint navigation)
-- [ ] Add my name to amazon single warehouse exercise
+- [x] Add my name to amazon single warehouse exercise
-- [ ] Expand on week 2 blog from the PR's
+- [x] Expand on week 2 blog from the PR's
 - [x] Incorporate Table of contents
 - [x] Fix amazon_robot_controller after pulling the latest changes (Err on the side of caution)
 - [ ] Add to blog the issues explained in CustomRobots [Issue 81](https://github.com/JdeRobot/CustomRobots/issues/81), [Issue 79](https://github.com/JdeRobot/CustomRobots/issues/79), and [Issue 93](https://github.com/JdeRobot/CustomRobots/issues/93)
 - [ ] Add to week-9 blog "The complete breakdown of the issue can be seen in scribble xx.
 For reference, the crux of the issue is in these error logs..."
-- [ ] Add blog links for each PR in first eval
+- [x] Add blog links for each PR in first eval
 - [ ] Begin tabulating PRs for final eval
+- [ ] Club together small blogs and List the readings in the week 3 blog
+- [ ] Add timer to the RADI

 #### Notes